Sean-Hughes/DF-Impression-Formation--Video-and-Audio-/ian's code review.md

 sean to check corrispondence with preregistrations

-add POMP scores to all individual differences
+sean to check POMP function implementation

+sean to check scale n items, min and max scores. especially aot_min_item

 change 5 to drop vars and add note saying so.